 Design for excellence: Salam Centre

-Winning project at the Aga Khan Award for Architecture 2013
+The Aga Khan Award for Architecture 2013, winning project;

 A cardio-surgery centre to offer highly specialized assistance to patients affected by cardiological pathologies.
 The Salam Centre is run and managed by the Italian based humanitarian organisation Emergency.
 The centre started its clinical activities in April 2007.
 “Salam” means peace in Arabic.
 The Centre offers free-of-charge assistance to patients affected by both congenital and acquired heart diseases.